ArthurAmaral17/Remedio-na-hora/README.md

 Para executar a análise estática:

-bash
 pylint src

 A configuração personalizada está no arquivo .pylintrc na raiz do projeto.

 ## Versão Atual
 **1.0.0**